Write your book in Reedsy Studio. Try the beloved writing app for free today.

 - For example: Mrs Gillet, my art and design teacher, took me to one side after a lesson and asked whether I'd thought of doing art at college.

-At this point in the story, the reader doesn't need lengthy exposition about why Steve was a rubbish boyfriend.
-So the direct, telling characterization suits the purpose of this part of the story - catching the reader up on what has been happening in the teenaged protagonist's life.
+At this point in the story, the reader doesn't need a lengthy exposition about why Steve was a rubbish boyfriend.
+The reader is already in agreement, implicitly trusting the narrator’s candid tone.
+Direct characterization of Steve suits the purpose of this part of the story: catching the reader up on what has been happening in the teenaged protagonist's life.

-There is still balance between indirect and direct characterization in this example.
-The second example Sam gives tells us (through Mrs Gillet's action) that the teacher is caring and sees artistic potential in Sam, without saying so explicitly.
-The part or unique incident suggests the whole of the teacher-student relationship.
+There is still a balance between indirect and direct characterization in this example.
+Sam’s second example implies to us, through Mrs Gillet's action, that the teacher is caring and sees artistic potential in Sam.

-Dialogue is a fantastic device for characterization because it may move the story forward while also telling your reader who characters are.
+Dialogue is a fantastic device for characterization because it may move the story forward while also showing your reader who characters are in a subliminal way.

-If, for example, there is banter and characters tease each other, it may imply an ease and familiarity (compared to stiff formality between strangers).
+If, for example, there is banter and characters tease each other, it implies an ease and familiarity (compared to stiff formality between strangers).
+If, on the other hand, someone speaks in stumbling, run-on sentences, it might imply that they are shy or unsure of themselves.

 'Yo, Sam,' he said.